No reward for North Korea without irreversible denuclearization: Pompeo

 Pompeo stressed that the aim of a Trump-Kim summit was to get North Korea to “step away.”
 Under questioning, he would not take any option off the table, including military ones.

-At the same time, he said he was not advocating regime change for North Korea and had never done so.
+At the same time, Pompeo said he was not advocating regime change for North Korea and had never done so.

 Last year, North Korea accused Pompeo of favoring such a policy after he told a forum in July it was important to separate the country's nuclear weapons from the "character who holds the control over them."